 Being the largest university in the Chicago area, having nearly 29,000 students enrolled in its 15 colleges.

 In the 2016 U.S. News & World Report’s ranking of colleges and universities, UIC ranked as the 129th best in the “national universities” category.
-The 2015 Times Higher Education World University Rankings ranked UIC as the 18th best in the world among universities less than 50 years old.

 University of Illinois Hospital & Health Sciences System

 The University of Illinois Hospital & Health Sciences System is UIC’s academic medical center and the state’s major public hospital.
-Located in the heart of the Illinois Medical District, UI Health is made up of a 495-bed hospital, Children’s Hospital University of Illinois, an outpatient care center, and 13 Mile Square Health Centers located in neighborhoods throughout Chicago.
+Located in the heart of the Illinois Medical District, UI Health includes a 495-bed hospital, Children’s Hospital University of Illinois, an outpatient care center, and 13 Mile Square Health Centers located in neighborhoods throughout Chicago.
 Students have the opportunity to gain hands-on clinical experience in a broad range of medical specialties by caring for UI Health’s diverse patient population and engaging in translational research that can help improve the lives of patients in Illinois and beyond.